 Not taking any time to really look about, I got off the machine and began pushing it back to what I hoped would be close to its original location.

 The ground shook beneath me, but I still refused to look, determined only to achieve my goal.
-As soon as I felt I was where I should be, I hopped back on the machine and pulled the lever backwards.
+As soon as I felt I was where I should be, I hopped back on the machine and pulled the lever backward.
 Only then did I look up.
 I almost lost my grip on the lever at what I saw.

 It was a giant apparatus, stomping around on three legs, the large green eye at its front peering down at me.